 Before you start developing an ownCloud application, please check that there isn't an application in the ownCloud Marketplace, or an official ownCloud app that already does what you need.
 If there is, we strongly encourage you to contribute to existing applications before investing the time to develop your own.
-Also, feel free to communicate your idea and plans to the user mailing list or developer mailing list so other contributors might join in.
+Also, feel free to communicate your idea and plans at our chat system, so other contributors might join in.